 Depigmented or white hair is usually noticed after a month of treatment with sunitinib.
 It is reversible with restoration of hair colour two to three weeks after treatment is stopped.

-Kinase inhibitors may lead to local or diffuse hypopigmentation (white skin or leucoderma) and hyperpigmentation (dark patches).
+Kinase inhibitors may lead to local or diffuse hypopigmentation, drug-induced vitiligo (white skin, leukoderma), and hyperpigmentation (dark patches).

 Protein kinase inhibitors may lead to sunburn after minimal exposure to the sun (drug-induced photosensitivity).